AI Fluent · Chapter 05

 Describe AI Writes Code Review Result Give Feedback Ship It iterate

 Three skills.
 None require a CS degree.
-All develop naturally.
+All develop naturally with practice.

 Spot Obvious Problems

 Like reading a recipe and catching "add 10 cups of salt."
-You don't need to understand every line — just notice when something seems off.
-Develops within weeks.
+You don't need to understand every line of code — just notice when something seems off.
+A function called "deleteAllUsers" when you asked to update one user is a red flag you can spot without any programming knowledge.
+This instinct develops within weeks.

 Understand File Structure

 Your project is folders and files — like documents on your computer.
 "Login screen = this folder.
-Payment logic = that folder."
-If you can organize files, you can understand this.
+Payment logic = that folder.
+Database setup = that file."
+If you can organize documents into folders on your desktop, you can understand a code project's structure.
+When the AI puts code in the wrong file, you will notice.

 Describe What You Want